NATIONAL POLICY BOARD FOR EDUCATIONAL

 - Advising NPBEA’s Executive Administrator on matters that arise between regular meetings of the NPBEA Board;

-- Setting up special NPBEA conference call meetings, if in the judgment of the Steering Committee, an item under consideration has long-range or immediate implications for the program of the NPBEA.
+- Calling special NPBEA meetings, either face-to-face or by telephone or video conference, if in the judgment of the Steering Committee, an item under consideration has long-range or immediate implications for the program of the NPBEA; and

 The NPBEA Board may establish committees as deemed appropriate and shall prescribe the authority of any such committee and the period of its existence.